MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 You have two main options for developing a macro module:

 * **With Internal Networks**: Use a macro module to reuse a network of modules.
-For example, if you build a network that applies a specific image filter and you want to use this setup in multiple projects, you can wrap the entire network into a single macro module.
-This way, you don’t need to manually reconnect all the individual modules each time — you just use your macro module.
+For example, if you built a network that applies a specific image filter and you want to use this setup in multiple projects, you can wrap the entire network into a single macro module.
+This way, you don’t need to manually reconnect all the individual modules each time &mdash; you just use your macro module.
 You can also add inputs and outputs to connect your internal network with other modules.

 An example can be found in chapter [Basic Mechanics of MeVisLab (Example: Building a Contour Filter)](tutorials/basicmechanisms#TutorialMacroModules).